naoufelcre/EvolvingDomains.jl/README.md

   ```
   **Active indices** are used to couple effectively with the CutFEM method provided by `GridapEmbedded`.

+  Many moving domain problems involve fields living on the geometry.
+To handle this the package provides a dedicated structure `CartesianMeshField`.
+It wraps the flat nodal data array and provides clamped 2D indexing and a bilinear interpolant (via `get_interpolator`), which is used internally by both the WENO5 stencils and the transfer operators.

 - **A robust explicit curvature handling**

   Because curvature is an essential modeling asset, we provide a simple way to compute it from the evolving discrete geometry.
 Our goal is to provide a simple method for fast prototpying, However to fit the low level philosophy, it's not plug and play for an semi implicit approach.

 - **A Topological filter**

-Many moving domain problems involve fields living on the geometry.
-To handle this the package provides a dedicated structure `CartesianMeshField`.
-It wraps the flat nodal data array and provides clamped 2D indexing and a bilinear interpolant (via `get_interpolator`), which is used internally by both the WENO5 stencils and the transfer operators.
+  To remove subgrid artifcats we have a dedicated topological fileter, together with reinitialization of the SDF property, this module is to restore good health of the level set function.

 ## Kinematics